kinow/kinoshita.eti.br/notes/workflow-cycles-loops/covalent.md

 Covalent UI seems to require the `get_result` call to complete in order to display the workflow (maybe the postprocess task tells the UI about the run finished?).

-Too many assumptions, so now logging an issue in their repository.
+Too many assumptions, so now logging an issue in their repository: https://github.com/AgnostiqHQ/covalent/discussions/1630

 ## Notes